TobiasKozel/VAE/README.md

 - Realtime linear resampling otherwither
 - Per voice variable speed playback and high/lowpass filters
 - Multiple Listeners, no individual output devices however and not tested at all
+- Integration for the profiler tracy which can give nice insights on memory consumtion and cpu times

 ## Defines